Table of Contents

-Lay so that the shoulder that bothers you is planted on a fairly firm surface.
-Make sure that the arm and hand are behind you.
+Lay so that the shoulder bothering you is planted on a fairly firm surface.
+Make sure the arm and hand are behind you.
 What you are doing is gently pushing the shoulder in question back.
 It’ll be tender for the first few minutes.
 Then, it’ll relax and soften.
 That’s the head of the humerus moving back into position.
-This is a great position to sleep, as well.
+This is a great position to maintain for sleeping, as well.

 Stretches and Exercises for Longer-Lasting Relief:

-This tendon can be sensitive and easily irritated.
-Start with some gentle doorway stretches.
-At first, try the stretches with your elbows level with your shoulders.
-After that opens up, raise your elbows to add a little extra stretch to the subscapularis.
+The tendon in this pain pattern can be sensitive and easily irritated.
+Start by using some gentle doorway stretches.
+At first, try the stretches keeping your elbows level with your shoulders.
+After that opens things up, raise your elbows to add a little extra stretch to the subscapularis.

 Ice-and-stretch makes this faster, more effective, and less likely to irritate the shoulder.
 Swipe the ice along the shoulder blade in the armpit.
 OK, it will be uncomfortably cold, but it’ll really make a real difference.

 Aaron Mattes has a full shoulder routine in his book on Active Isolated Stretching.
 It’s worth doing the whole routine.
 I’ve walked through it with many patients and it really works.

 This is the most specific stretch for subscapularis.
 It opens those external rotators, as well as the coracobrachialis muscle.

 Mattes really gets it right and that’s a bit unusual.
 I’ve reviewed a lot of these stretches on the web.
 There are many variations that are easier, more convenient or just different.